+Appendix 5 -

-Appendix 5 -Low Level Concerns / Allegations Record Adult working or volunteering with children/young people
+Low Level Concerns / Allegations Record Adult working or volunteering with children/young people CONFIDENTIAL

-CONFIDENTIAL

 Name of adult at centre Role

 of concern/allegation

 Name of person Role

+Name of person Role

 completing form

 Date of Date

 concern/allegation record

-5 made
+made

 Name of child /children

 involved if applicable:

 Has concern/allegation

 arisen during the adult's

 time on school site or

 outside of school?

-Details of the concern/ alle egation
+Details of the concern/ alle gation

-Is the adult owers of the ac noorn/allogation?

-Is the adult aware of the co oncern/anegation?
+Is the adult aware of the concern/allegation?

 Action taken by person(s) completing the form:

-completing the form

 Who has the concern/allegation been shared with?
-DSL / Head teacher/Chair of Academy
+DSL / Head teacher/Chair of Governors

-Council , ·····,

-To be completed by the He ead teacher/ Chair of Academy Co ouncil/ CEO
+To be completed by the Head teacher/ Chair of Governors / CEO